c

 TRANSFORMING CO2

-OCOchem’s technology transforms captured carbon dioxide, water and zero-carbon electricity to produce a platform molecule known as formate in either its salt or acid form.
-OCOchem does this using an electro-synthesis process, in a proprietary modular stack we developed called the Carbon FluX ElectrolyzerTM.
-Once made, formate is flexibly, stored, moved and used as a “drop-in” energy-dense platform chemical to make a wide variety or organic chemicals, green hydrogen and fuels, using existing well-established and new pathways to replace many fossil-based petrochemical feedstocks.
+OCOchem’s technology transforms captured carbon dioxide, water and clean electricity to produce a platform molecule known as formate in either its salt or acid form.
+OCOchem does this using a CO2 Electrolysis process, in a proprietary modular cell stack we developed called the Carbon FluX Electrolyzer™.
+Once made, formate is flexibly, stored, moved and used as a “drop-in” energy-dense platform chemical to make a wide variety of formate chemicals, other derivative organic molecules, or can be decomposed to yield hydrogen or syngas, using existing well-established as well as new and emerging pathways to replace many fossil-based petrochemical feedstocks.

 TECHNOLOGY